Dr Jon Nicholson

 - Journal of Visual Languages and Computing

-Reviewer for several international conferences, including:
+I have acted as reviewer for several international conferences, including:

 - 21st International Conference on Conceptual Structures (ICCS 2014)